-Pre-Covid, the Elders' Program provides five meals per week at the Suquamish Village lunchroom, as well as meal delivery to homebound disabled persons who live on or near the Reservation.
-In Calendar Year 2020-2021, the community dining site morphed into a model that safely connected Tribal elders to nutrition options.
+Prior to the COVID-19 pandemic, the Elders' Program provided five meals per week at the Suquamish Village lunchroom, as well as meal delivery to homebound disabled persons who live on or near the Reservation.
+In Calendar Year 2020-2021, the community dining site converted to a model that safely connected Tribal elders to nutrition options.
 Other services include transportation for shopping and medical appointments, respite and chore services, and assistance with minor home repair and yard work, as well as garbage pick-up.